bburdette/hsnixinit/README.md

 This should create default.nix and shell.nix.
 Now to pull in the dependencies for the project.

-On my nixos 14.04 system I have nixpkgs checked out into ~/nixpkgs.
+The shell.nix included here does not work on nixos 14.04 by default.
+But on my nixos 14.04 system I have a newer copy of nixpkgs checked out into ~/nixpkgs.
 I can do this:

 $ nix-shell -I nixpkgs=~/nixpkgs

-be warned that this involves a great deal of compilation!
+That's a capital 'I' as in Internets.
+Be warned that this approach (a checkout of nixpkgs) involves a great deal of compilation!
 Seriously, a lot.
+I'm using a checkout of nixpkgs because I wanted to add some dependencies to it.
+See here:  https://github.com/bburdette/nixpkgs.

-I'm told that on nixos unstable this should work:
+I'm told that on the nixos 'unstable' channel this should work by downloading pre-built binaries:

 $ nix-shell